- Alise Talley

 11. Bonaventure Cemetery

-For a look into the creepy side of Savannah, the Bonaventure Cemetery offers a beautiful yet haunting landscape.
-The entry is free, and if you plan your trip right, you can catch the guided tours on every second Sunday of the month.
+For a look into Savannah's creepy side, the Bonaventure Cemetery offers a beautiful yet haunting landscape.
+Entry is free, and if you plan your trip right, you can catch the guided tours every second Sunday of the month.

 12. Old Fort Jackson Historic Site

-Built-in 1808, Fort Jackson is the oldest surviving brick fort in Georgia.
+Built in 1808, Fort Jackson is the oldest surviving brick fort in Georgia.
 In the colonial era, this large structure was once one of the strongest forts in the country.
-50,000 tourists each year travel to see this great complex entirely made out of the dirt.
+50,000 tourists visit this great complex, which is entirely made out of dirt, each year.
+The fort allows for self-guided tours, during which you might be lucky to hear cannons fired.

 13. Fort Pulaski National Monument